 What has been the major pain-point for Ebner Publishing in the Internet era?

 DG: In 2011, Ebner Publishing witnessed that the print and traditional publishing businesses were going down as there was a shift of people’s interest from print to digital.
 The audiences were now using social media platforms, apps and other online services.
 People had internet where they read whatever they wanted to, and this didn’t go well for print media businesses since their audience numbers and revenues were going down.

 How did you use the Internet to propel Ebner Publishing to digital success it has reached today?

 DG: During that time, Ebner Publishing was profitable, so we went ahead with a massive restructuring of the group.
 The idea was to change the focus from product (magazine and website) to audience.

-I was present in America at that time and interviewed people from various publishing houses, universities, and large corporations to get to know where the market is heading and what strategy could benefit Ebner in its transformation from a print-based media house to a digital one.
+I was present in America at that time and interviewed people from various publishing houses, universities, and large corporations to get to know where the Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... is heading and what strategy could benefit Ebner in its transformation from a print-based media house to a digital one.

 Thereafter, all jobs and roles in the company were redesigned to focus on the audience; there were new roles created such as Content Marketing Editor, Content Engineers, etc. and teams were redesigned putting digital at the helm of this restructuring.

 Each product that was developed, focused on a set of personae which were formed after extensive interviews that were conducted with our audiences at their homes, offices, through phone, etc. This was to obtain a better understanding of their preferences and their behaviour on the internet.
 Hence, we structured the operations from audience to content to revenues.

 Tell us about your 7 key-steps to internet success for publishers